Senegal tracks route of Guinea student in race to stop Ebola

 "The bad news is that he was here for too many days with a high number of exposures," said Jorge Castilla-Echenique, an epidemiologist at the European Commission's Humanitarian Aid and Civil Protection Department in Dakar.
 "The good news is that in a survivor the risk (of contagion) tends to be lower than in someone who dies."

-It is not clear why the young man, a third-year student at Conakry University on his summer break, travelled to Senegal, a country his housemate said he had never previously visited.
+It is not clear why the young man, a third-year student at Conakry University on his summer break, traveled to Senegal, a country his housemate said he had never previously visited.

 Guinean health ministry sources say that after he left Forecariah, an "active hub" of the disease, he passed through several unaffected districts on his way to the border.
 In a stroke of bad luck, Senegal closed the frontier on Aug.
 21, a few days after the student crossed it.